 If a student meets all the attendance requirements for a course, but earns a low grade such that the course will not count towards the completion of their degree, the student may petition to submit critical components of that course to remedy the fail.
-In order to be eligible to make this petition a student must meet the following requirements:
+To be eligible to make this petition, a student must meet the following requirements:

-• If an undergraduate student, have earned more than 120 credits towards the completion of their degree (e.g., be a third quarter Junior or a Senior)
+• An undergraduate student, who has earned more than 120 credits towards the completion of their degree (e.g., a third quarter Junior or a Senior)

-The student must file the appropriate form with the Registrar's Office by the add/drop deadline of the quarter following that in which the student earned the failing grade in order to take advantage of this option.
+A student who meets the requirements above must submit the "Repeat Critical Components of a Course" form to the Registrar's Office by the Add/Drop deadline of the quarter immediately following the quarter in which the failing grade was earned.

 The student will be charged a \$500 fee and will not be required to repeat the entire course.
 Approval of a student petition under this policy will not affect a student's full-time or part-time enrollment status.

 The faculty member who taught the course the student failed will normally oversee the submission of critical components of the failed course.
 If the faculty member is unavailable for any reason, the student may petition to the department chair.

 The faculty member will determine what assignments or tests the student will be required to complete, and outline these on the form.
 These assignments will normally constitute a greater burden of work than the original assignments for the course.

 All assignments must be turned in two weeks prior to the end of the quarter during which the student is submitting the critical components of the failed course.
 Specific deadlines will be indicated on the form.